flxst/nerblackbox/README.md

 ### Custom Models

-To include a new model, do the following:
+To include your own custom model, do the following:
  - Create a new folder `./data/pretrained_model/<new_model>`.
 The folder name must include the architecture type, e.g. `bert`
  - Add the following files to the folder:
     - `config.json`